Camille-ARNAULT/PhylingDataProcessing/README.md

 ## Goals

-### Automation
-We would like to develop automatic or semi-automatic method to find magnetic threshold of the revolution counter and detect how many areas there is in a record.

 ### Area Analysis
-We would like to find other recurrent and detectable patterns on our data.
+- find other recurrent and detectable patterns on our data (Pitch/roll/Yaw has still not been investigated)

 ### Bug correction
-We would like to improve the estimation of the crank angle.
+- Correction of the estimation of the crank angle

+### Easy to use
+- Improvement graphic description (title,legend,labels)
+- Description for user input
+- Help for all function